cado-security/product-help/docs/cado/discovery-import/aws/aws-ec2.md

 This will be performed using either the [EBS Direct Acquisition](/cado/discovery-import/aws/ebs-direct-acquisition) or [EBS Create Volume Acquisition](/cado/discovery-import/aws/ebs-create-volume) method depending on your settings.

 ### Triage Capture
-For a faster triage collection on an EC2 instance, use **Triage Acquisition** via Cado Host.
+For a faster triage collection on an EC2 instance, use **Triage Acquisition** via / Forensic Acquisition and Investigation Host.
 This requires that AWS Systems Manager (SSM) be enabled on the target instance and also supports memory collection on Linux systems.

 ### Scan Only
 For a view of any threats and vulnerabilities that exists on the resource. it skip some processing tasks.

-For more details about what Cado Host collects, refer to the [Collected Artifacts Documentation](/cado/discovery-import/cado-host/intro).
+For more details about what / Forensic Acquisition and Investigation Host collects, refer to the [Collected Artifacts Documentation](/cado/discovery-import/cado-host/intro).

 ![AWS EC2 Triage Acquisition](/img/aws-ec2-triage-acquisition.png)